-- Religious holy days; - Required court appearances; - Activities related to obtaining U.S. citizenship; - Documented healthcare appointments for the student or a child of the student, including absences for recognized services for students diagnosed with autism spectrum disorders, if the student comes to school or returns to school on the same day as the appointment.
-A note from the healthcare provider must be submitted upon the student's arrival or return to campus; and - For students in the conservatorship (custody) of the state, - An activity required under a court ordered service plan; or - Any other court ordered activity, provided it is not practicable to schedule the student's participation in the activity outside of school hours.
+- Religious holy days; - Required court appearances; - Appearing at a government office to obtain U.S. citizenship; - Taking part in a US Naturalization ceremony

+- Serving as an election clerk - Healthcare appointments for the student or a child of the student, including absences for recognized services for students diagnosed with autism services, if the student comes to school or returns to school on the same day as the appointment. - Absences resulting from a serious or life-threatening illness or related treatment that makes a student's attendance infeasible, with certification by a physician: - For students in the conservatorship (custody) of the state, - An activity required under a court ordered service plan; or - Any other court ordered activity, provided it is not practicable to schedule the student's participation in the activity outside of school hours.

 As listed in Section I at Children of Military Families, absences of up to five days will be excused for a student to visit with a parent, stepparent, or legal guardian who has been called to duty for, is on leave from, or immediately returned from certain deployments.
-[See on page 33 for that section.]
+[See on page 38 for that section.]